mgcrmltd/DemonstratePluginin/RunTheseScripts/0_README.txt

-This project will not initiall build as the XrmCiPluginRegistration.cs class file is empty. pluginregistration.json and workflowregistration.json are also initialy empty
+This project will not initially build as the XrmCiPluginRegistration.cs class file is empty. pluginregistration.json and workflowregistration.json are also initially empty

 The scripts assume you have downloaded the PR branch and built it.
 Set $TestModuleLocation in each script to the location of the built Xrm.Framework.CI.PowerShell.Cmdlets.dll